gatsby-uc/plugins/packages/gatsby-plugin-fastify/CONTRIBUTING.md

 ## Benchmarks

 When fixing bugs or adding features it'simportant to make sure our servers are fast.
-You can run benchmarks by building the `gatsby-starter-fastify` via `yarn build` then run benchmarks with `yarn benchmark` from the `examples/gatsby-starter-fastify` folder. to keep things consistent shut down as many other applications as possible.
+You can run benchmarks by building `integration-tests/plugin-fastify` via `yarn build` then run benchmarks with `yarn benchmark` from the `integration-tests/plugin-fastify` folder.
+To keep things consistent, shutdown as many other applications as possible.